-- (a) Cyclo-cross Championship Eligibility.
-To compete at Collegiate Cyclo-cross National Championships, a rider must be at least USAC cyclo-cross category 3 or collegiate cyclo-cross category A. Additionally, if a rider's conference holds a cyclo-cross season, the conference director may require participation in that season for riders to qualify for the national championships. - (b) The collegiate races shall be 50 minutes for men and 40 minutes for women. - (c) Each team may enter up to eight riders of each gender in the collegiate race at the cycling cyclo-cross national championships. - (d) Division I and Division II teams and riders are raced and scored separately.
-Any races that are run concurrently will have separately started fields.
+(a) Cyclo-cross Championship Eligibility.

+- (i) To compete at Collegiate Cyclo-cross National Championships, a rider must be at least USAC cyclo-cross category 3 or collegiate cyclo-cross category A. Additionally, if a rider's conference holds a cyclo-cross season, the conference director may require participation in that season for riders to qualify for the national championships. - (ii) Riders must compete with the collegiate team that they were attached to for the majority of the preceding academic term. - (b) Cyclo-cross Championship Races.
+The collegiate cyclo-cross national championships shall hold the following events and meet the following distance requirements.